 The results of this study have clear implications in the marketing domain, and for consumers in general.
 Introspecting on one’s preferences—specifically on the reasons supporting those preferences—may lead to less-than-optimal decision-making.
 In other words, a consumer who exhaustively deliberates on the pros and cons of a choice may end up feeling less satisfied with the ultimate results of that choice (e.g., see Wilson et al., 2003).

 These principles may also be extrapolated to other complex decision domains (e.g., legal, economic, and even interpersonal decision-making), though testing the boundary conditions of these results is critical.
 One could examine how manipulating various aspects of the choice architecture (e.g., the number of alternatives the participant is considering, the objective range of alternatives, the average quality of alternatives, etc.) or the instructions (e.g., asking participants to focus on abstract versus concrete reasons, pitting a “reasons analysis” against a “feelings analysis”, etc.) might exaggerate or attenuate this pattern of results.
-One could also test the degree to which these results generalize to other decision domains or attitude objects, or consider individual differences in these effects (e.g., for whom will introspection not have a deleterious effect, and why?).
+One could also test the degree to which these results generalize to other decision domains or attitude objects, or consider individual differences in these effects.
+Forexample, one might ask for whom will introspection not have a deleterious effect?
+One possibility is that people who enjoy thinking will prefer to engage in introspective and it might even lead to better outcomes..
+Of course, this is a question for future research.

+Legend

+Figure 1.
+Mean liking ratings for the five jams as a function condition.
+Average liking ratings provided by participants in the Control (left) and Reasons conditions (right) are displayed for all five jams.
+Jam 1 was the top ranked jam, based on experts’ ratings.
+Jams 2, 3, 4, and 5 were the 11th-, 24th-, 32nd-, and 45th-ranked jams, respectively.
+Participants were more accurate in rating the jam in the Control condition (left).
+Figure 2.
+Average correlation between participants’ ratings and experts’ ratings as a function of condition.
+Bars represent the average correlation between participants’ ratings of jam liking and experts’ rankings, as a function of whether they were in the Control (left) or Reasons condition (right).
+Within-participant correlations were Fisher-transformed and then compared against zero and against each other.
+The average correlation in the Control condition was different from zero, and significantly stronger than the average correlation in the Reasons condition, which was not different from zero.

 References